Might & Magic Heroes VI: Shades of Darkness

 The stand-alone expansion, named Might & Magic Heroes VI: Shades of Darkness, was released in May 2013.
 Unlike the original game and its DLC, Shades of Darkness was developed by Virtuos.
 Its main protagonist is the Dark Elf Raelag, who first appeared in Heroes of Might and Magic V, and features the return of the Dungeon faction, led by the Dark Elves.
 New additional content is also available, such as about 20 new neutral creatures, 10 new buildings and three new artifact sets.
 There are also notable changes to the multiplayer wing, especially the way players connect to the Conflux and a redesigned Legacy weapons system.
 The expansion includes a new town and seven new creatures such as Assassins, dragons, facelesses, shadow watchers and minotaurs.

 It was initially scheduled to be released on February 28, 2013, but on February 7 it was announced that the release date of the expansion and the "Complete Edition" would be postponed to May 2, 2013, due to technicalities.

 Reception

 Might & Magic Heroes VI

 Initially, the game was plagued with numerous in-game crashes, lock-ups, errors, and bugs; poor artificial intelligence; significant faction/hero/creature imbalance; and the usage of DRM.
 The game has been updated with several patches, bringing the version to 2.1.1.
 On September 25, 2013, Ubisoft declared that there would be no more online support on Heroes VI, bringing an official end to the updates.

-The game received generally favorable reviews according to the review aggregation website It is listed as an IGN Editors' Choice, citing "addictive turn-based strategy" gameplay and "major improvements to a fantastic formula".
+The game received positive to mixed reviews according to the review aggregation website It is listed as an IGN Editors' Choice, citing "addictive turn-based strategy" gameplay and "major improvements to a fantastic formula".
 GameSpy and GamePro noted similar positives but lowered their scores due to "little visual bugs and glitches" and a poor online strategy.